Dog Attacks Still Major Risk for Both Postal Employees and Children?

-Los Angeles is the number two most dangerous city for dog attacks against letter carriers in the U.S. Dogs, over time, will view uniformed mail carriers as a threat because of the fact that the mail carrier leaves, six days a week, every time after the dog barks.
+Los Angeles is the number two most dangerous city for dog attacks against letter carriers in the U.S. Dogs, over time, will view uniformed mail carriers as a threat because the mail carrier leaves six days a week, every time after the dog barks.
 Over time the animal feels validated the mailman or woman is a threat because the dog thinks it “protected” its home by scaring off the intruder.
-So over time, dogs can view the mail carriers’ uniform itself as a potential threat.
+So over time, dogs can view the mail carriers’ uniforms as a potential threat.

 So our uniformed letter carriers have good reason to be cautious when they hear or see a barking dog.
 And since June 14-20, 2020 is all about dog bite prevention week; I thought I would share my thoughts with you as a Los Angeles lawyer who helps postal workers attacked by domesticated animals.
 Man’s best friend is a crucial companion in millions of homes across the country.
 However, dogs also represent one of the highest injury risks for:

-Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage in the past.
+Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage.
 Most of us have seen the mostly white postal truck with its right-hand steering wheels parked along residential streets.
-Postal workers pull over, grab their mailbags, and start walking the shoulder of the roads and walking paths at a brisk pace.
-And this has been their job for ages, since the inception of the Pony Express.
+Postal workers pull over, grab their mailbags, and start walking the shoulder of the roads and paths at a brisk pace.
+And this has been their job for ages since the inception of the Pony Express.

-But occasionally, Rover, or Fido and a pack of dogs get loose from a neighbors yard.
-Female dogs in heat can especially make male dogs jump fences, and dig holes to get a chance at mating.
+But occasionally, Rover, Fido, and a pack of dogs get loose from a neighbor’s yard.
+Female dogs in heat can especially make male dogs jump fences and dig holes to get a chance at mating.
 And when something like that happens, uniformed postal workers are rarely not perceived as a threat to dogs.
-After all, canines, being the ancestors of wolves, are territorial by nature.
+After all, being the ancestors of wolves, canines are territorial by nature.

 “Even during these difficult times, it’s important for our customers to understand that letter carriers are still coming to homes daily and need to deliver mail safely,” said USPS Safety Awareness Program Manager Chris Johnson.
 “We are confident we can keep moving the trends of attacks downward, and ramping up overall awareness for everyone is the best way to do that.”
-(Source).
+(Chris Johnson USPS)

 Tips and Technology for Letter Carriers to Stay Safe.